ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 Forwarders are DNS servers that the AD DNS server can use to resolve DNS queries for records that the AD server cannot resolve.
 10.0.80.12 and 10.0.80.11 are the two addresses for {{site.data.keyword.cloud_notm}} Resolving Name Servers.
 Resolving name servers are located on the private network and act as DNS resolvers.
 The private resolvers query the Internet root name servers for domain lookups and resolve this information over the private network to keep your bandwidth usage down, reduce the load on the authoritative servers, and offer quick resolution.
 Private network resolvers are a convenience service for our customers.

-All deployed appliances: vCenter Server Appliance, NSX Manager and Controllers, and vSphere ESXi hosts have their DNS settings configured to point to the AD DNS server as their default DNS.
+All deployed appliances (vCenter Server Appliance, NSX Manager and Controllers, and vSphere ESXi hosts) have their DNS settings configured to point to the AD DNS server as their default DNS.
 You can customize the DNS zone configuration if it does not interfere with the configuration of the deployed components.

 **Next topic:** [vCenter Single Sign On](/docs/vmwaresolutions?topic=vmwaresolutions-adds-sso)